Skip to main content

 These houseplants are perfect for beginners and seasoned plant parents alike.
 Plus, they’re stylish additions to any room—your home will thank you!

-Before we explore these green gems, here’s a quick guide to the icons used to describe them:
+Before we explore these green gems in-depth, here’s a quick guide to the icons used to describe them:

 • 💧 Water Needs: How often you’ll need to water the plant (1 = low, 4 = high).